Injury Questions:

 Do I Need a Lawyer if I Am Not Injured?

-Most lawyers who handle car accidents are injury attorneys and will not get involved unless there is an injury and medical care is involved.
+Most lawyer who handle car accidents are injury attorneys and will not get involved unless there is an injury and medical care is involved.
 If you are unsure of whether you need an attorney, contact Potter Law, LLC for a free consultation.

 Will the at Fault Insurance Company Pay My Medical Bills?